steve-piner/reown/README.md

 | `--verbose`          | Print each action to STDOUT before doing it         |
 | `--help`             | A usage message                                     |

-The most important options are the passwd file and group file to use.
+The most important options are the `--passwd-file` and `--group-file` to use.
 These must specify the user and group that the ids are mapped to, before they are mapped to the current user and group.

 `--update-uids` and `--update-gids` are for specifying whether UIDs or GIDs will be updated.
 If neither is specified then both are assumed.